guettli/deadends-of-it/README.md

 Same for Latex.
 The need for printable documentation is falling.
 In 2001 I used Latex for my diploma thesis.
 This was a good choice since MS-Word and OpenOffice were not reliable these days.
 Today, I think I would not use Latex again.

+Some for [DocBook](https://en.wikipedia.org/wiki/DocBook).
+See [google trend "docbook"](https://trends.google.de/trends/explore?date=all&q=%2Fm%2F0c1gr).
+I am so happy to see this down-trend.

 # Inotify

 Inotify is a nice feature of the linux kernel.
 You can listen for changes in directories.
 If there is a change (for example a new file), then